Advancing Multimodal Reasoning: From Optimized Cold Start to Staged Reinforcement Learning

-Informed by Section~\ref{sec3.1} regarding the variability in open-source reasoning data \cite{lu2022iconqanewbenchmarkabstract}, \cite{chen2022geoqageometricquestionanswering}, \cite{zhang2024mavis}, \cite{lindström2022clevrmathdatasetcompositionallanguage}, \cite{chang2022mapqadatasetquestionanswering}, we develop GRAMMAR, a new dataset designed to enhance the generalization of reasoning capabilities in multimodal models.
-GRAMMAR comprises 47k diverse textual thought samples with explicit reasoning paths, augmented by 31k complex textual examples and 21k multimodal questions with ground truth annotations suitable for rule-based reinforcement learning.
+Informed by Section~\ref{sec3.1}, in this paper, we develop the Generalized Multimodal Reasoning Dataset (GRAMMAR) to enhance the generalization of reasoning capabilities in multimodal models.
+Specifically, the GRAMMAR dataset consists of two components.
+For the cold-start stage, it includes 283K diverse and complex textual samples that feature explicit reasoning paths.
+For reinforcement learning with a verifiable reward, it contains an additional 31K complex textual examples and 21K multimodal questions, all of which are annotated with ground truths.

-The construction of GRAMMAR involved a multi-stage curation pipeline.
-We begin by amassing a wide array of open-source reasoning data, spanning various difficulty levels (details in Table~\ref{tab:dataset_statistics}).
+As shown in Figure \ref{fig:method_overview}, the construction of GRAMMAR involves a multi-stage curation pipeline.
+We begin by amassing open-source reasoning datasets in Table~\ref{tab:dataset_statistics}, spanning various difficulty levels.
 This initial collection underwent rule-based filtering to ensure answer verifiability, excluding items like proof problems and those with difficult-to-verify ground truths.
-Subsequently, Qwen2.5-VL-7B-Instruct was employed for initial pruning of overly simple or complex questions.
-Qwen2.5-VL-32B-Instruct is then used to assess the remaining samples to classify them into ten difficulty levels.
-To maximize data diversity and minimize redundancy, we encoded questions using NV-Embedding-V2 \cite{lee2024nv}, applied HDBSCAN \cite{campello2013density} for clustering, assigned topics to clusters via Qwen2.5-7B-Instruct, and performed balanced sampling across both topics and difficulty strata.
+Subsequently, Qwen2.5-VL-7B-Instruct is employed for initial pruning of overly simple or complex questions.
+Then, Qwen2.5-VL-32B-Instruct is used to assess the remaining samples to classify them into ten difficulty levels.
+To maximize data diversity and minimize redundancy, we encoded questions using NV-Embedding-V2 \citep{lee2024nv}, applied HDBSCAN \citep{campello2013density} for clustering, assigned topics to clusters via Qwen2.5-7B-Instruct, and performed balanced sampling across both topics and difficulty strata.